ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 Hobbies
 ======
 ---
-* I love traveling, and my dream is to hike in Antarctica！
+* I enjoy traveling, and my dream is to fish under the Northern Lights in the Arctic！
 * I like sports, especially basketball and badminton!
 * I like outdoor activities, such as fishing and hiking!
 * I enjoy table games, such as billiards, mahjong, and board games！
-* I enjoy listening to music, especially folk songs, but I'm not good at singing.
+* I enjoy music, especially folk songs, but I'm not good at singing.

 Robotics
 ======